b33j0r/climactic/README.md

 Either method will install the ``climactic`` python package as well as the ``climactic`` commandline utility.

 ## Usage Examples

-After installation, the following should work out of the box:
+The following should work out of the box if you opted to install from source (and, for example, cloned the source tree to ``~/climactic``):

+    ~$ cd climactic
     ~/climactic$ climactic examples -v 1
     ..
     ----------------------------------------------------------------------